bkw777/NODE_DATAPAC/README.md

 The only other significant software using this device seems to be [XOS](http://www.club100.org/library/libpg.html), also from Paul Globman, which is sort of an OS for the Model 200.
 XOS does not require a RAMPAC or DATAPAC, but apparently makes good use of one if present.

 I have not tried XOS yet.
-The connector on the DATAPAC does NOT actually fit in a 200 without cutting the opening around the bus connector on the 200 wider, so I need to make an adapter using a plug that fits first, like this [cable for the Disk/Video Interface](http://tandy.wiki/Disk/Video_Interface:_Cable#Good_Cable)
+The connector on the DATAPAC does NOT actually fit in a 200 without cutting the opening around the bus connector on the 200 wider, so I need to make an adapter using a plug that fits first, like this [cable for the Disk/Video Interface](http://tandy.wiki/Disk/Video_Interface:_Cable#Good_Cable).

+From the top of that same page with the DVI cables above, the 3-part cable that also supports the Model 100, the Model 100 part of that kit also works to connect this 102/200 version of DATAPAC on a Model 100. (this is tested)

 ![](REF/NODE_DATAPAC_128K_256K_1.jpg)
 ![](REF/NODE_DATAPAC_128K_256K_2.jpg)